 - Avoid conflict in the kitchen and garage which may have things that can be used as weapons.

-- Teach your children and others to leave the room or home where the abuse or violence is happening, and call 911 when they are out of the abuser’s sight.
+- Teach your children and others to leave the room or home where the family violence or domestic violence is happening, and call 911 when they are out of the abuser’s sight.

 - Have a packed bag hidden where the abuser will not find it but you can easily get it and go.

 Abusers, stalkers and other criminals can get information about you and make contact through your online activities.
 There are things you can do to stay safe when you visit websites, shop online, or use email or social media.

 There are ways to prevent information from being stored on your computer or mobile device when you search the internet for information.
 They include: